How can I renew my Library privileges when they’ve expired?

 What is the Renewal Policy?

-You can renew three week loan period items, seven day loan period Entertainment DVDs & Magazines, twice as long as there are no holds on those items.
+You can renew three week loan period items, seven day loan period Entertainment DVDs & Magazines, 5 times as long as there are no holds on those items.

 How do I know how much my overdue fine is?

-If there are no holds on an item and I’ve reached my two renewal maximum can I renew the item again?
+If there are no holds on an item and I’ve reached my maximum renewal can I renew the item again?

-No, once you’ve reached your maximum load period we ask you return the item(s) so that others can have the opportunity to check them out.
-You can keep the items out past your maximum load period and pay the .25 late fee, per day and per item.
+No, once you’ve reached your maximum loan period we ask you return the item(s) so that others can have the opportunity to check them out.
+You can keep the items out past your maximum loan period and pay the .25 late fee, per day and per item.

 How do I know how many items I can check out?